-ON1 Resize AI 2022 is accessible from within the Photoshop Elements Editor via the File > Automation Tools menu.
+ON1 Resize AI 2023 is accessible from within the Photoshop Elements Editor via the File > Automation Tools menu.
 Selecting that item will open the image in Resize.
 When you are finished resizing your image, clicking the Done button inside Resize will apply the transformation and save it back to Photoshop at the new dimensions.
 (Clicking Cancel inside Resize will close the file without making changes.)

+Import >

-Import Export >
+Export >

-Automation Tools > ON1 Resize AI 2022
+Automation Tools > ON1 Resize AI 2023

+Print жР

-Print Order Prints жР >
+Order Prints >

 NOTE: The Automation Tools submenu - used to send a photo from Elements to Resize - is only available when working in the Expert tab of the Elements Editor app.
-In addition, layered files are not supported from within Elements; you must flatten the layers before any image can be sent to Resize AI.
+In addition, layered files are not supported from within Elements; you must flatten the layers in a photo before it can be sent to Resize AI.